emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 1. I'll take safer/less trafficked but hillier roads that I wouldn't take on a normal bike.
 1. It lets me get around even after a long day or after I'm tired from strength training.
 1. The motor lets you make different bike fit tradeoffs (e.g., a lower saddle position than I'd generally ride which is comfier on the saddle but would be typically less comfy on my joints).[^4] Even different contact point tradeoffs such as tire choice and pressure.
+1. Your weight is distributed across all your contact points: handlebars, saddle, and pedals.
+I find that biking at a particularly chill pace on a normal bike results in putting less weight into my pedals and thus more weight on my handlebars and saddle.
+This can result in discomfort faster.

 ## Assist Experience